 My results: the Grand Jury of the market determined my crappobanner strategy value: 0-cent income!
 The webmistress was sentenced to come to her senses as pronto as possible.
 Yes, I had to do some good thinking on why it all failed spectacularly.

 See, people come here searching for info.
 More often than not, my site provides it.
 The keywords glass clearomizers, how long do ce4 last and alike bring here visitors already in the thinking and info searching mode.

 So, what my wannabe emotion triggering banner strategy did was only to insult their intelligence, that's for sure.
 I do apologize to all of them for my rookie stupidity.

 Now, before you completely discard any type of banner with any blanket statement, this needs to be said: they aren't duds everywhere.
 And none of them is crappy per se.
-The one I put up above is still nice and doesn't offend anyone.
+The one with smiling people is still nice and doesn't offend anyone.
 But it hasn't been of any use on my site either.
 Except looking beautiful.